 It Happens To All Of Us!

+Stress.
+It happens to our kids too.
+As though balancing a full schedule, the welcome distraction of football season, sorority and fraternity rush, trying to maintain a social life is not enough, many students are adjusting to being on their own for the first time.
 FAU offers various programs, most of which are free to Owls, to help students combat the effects of stress.
 Students can make appointments with the FAU Owls Care to have individual consultations to learn techniques to help them manage.
 Students can also discuss a variety of wellness topics that help reduce symptoms, such as sleep habits, alcohol use, and nutrition.
 Students can make appointments for individual consultations by calling (561) 297-1048

+There are, of course, the regular standbys, like using the amazing fitness facilities on campus.
+Amongst the many classes students can take, there are plenty of yoga and meditation classes on or near campus as well.
+Learn more about the fitness options at FAU.
 You can also remind your students of the basics rules of preventing stress like eating well and getting enough sleep, avoiding procrastination, and staying away from stimulants (drinking coffee and energy drinks to fuel late-night study binges can inevitably lead to a crash later on).
 Of course, setting realistic expectations is also wise, but they may have stopped listening by the word procrastination.

 HaveUHeard offers real information like this to help you have the best college experience possible.
 We glean great tips from our own experience and the experience of real parents and students from the schools we present.
 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.
-New to HUH, here is how to use the site.